 6 Myths About Using Credit Cards for the Sign-Up Bonuses

-Not surprisingly, people have very different opinions about signing up for a credit card just to get the bonus dollars or points, and then canceling the card before being assessed the annual fee.
+Not surprisingly, people have very different opinions about signing up for a credit card just to get the bonus dollars or points.

 The common points for and against are: